mikeroyal/Windows-11-Guide/README.md

   <br />
 </p>

 [Chocolatey](https://chocolatey.org/) is a software management solution unlike anything else you've ever experienced on Windows.
 It focuses on simplicity, security, and infinite scalability.
+The GUI is perhaps the best way to start for beginners.
+It can be installed by using `choco install chocolateygui` after having installed choco as described [here](https://chocolatey.org/install).

 <p align="center">
 <img src="https://user-images.githubusercontent.com/45159366/110880124-f7d99500-8292-11eb-9e7d-e9c335cbc173.png">